Covid-19 Guidance and Operating Procedures

 14. Track and Trace

-We are required to display an official NHS QR code to support NHS Test and Trace at each session and trip location that we operate.
+We are recommend where possible session and trip organisers print and display an official NHS QR code to support NHS Test and Trace per location that we operate.

 For booking issues contact email@example.com.